twisprite-developers/twinsprite-android-demo/README.md

 2. Open the Android Studio project and replace the <b>API_KEY</b> and <b>SECRET_KEY</b> strings at the top of [MainActivity.java](https://github.com/twisprite-developers/twinsprite-android-demo/blob/master/app/src/main/java/com/twinsprite/test/MainActivity.java) with your game key-pair.

 3. Build the application and run it on an Android Phone or the Android emulator.
-Download an install the [ZXing Barcode Scanner App](https://play.google.com/store/apps/details?id=com.google.zxing.client.android), requied to scan QR codes, and scan a valid toyxID QR code from the [Twinsprite Development Portal](http://devportal.twinsprite.com/), to start making requests.
+Download and install the [ZXing Barcode Scanner App](https://play.google.com/store/apps/details?id=com.google.zxing.client.android), requied to scan QR codes, scan a valid toyxID QR code from the [Twinsprite Development Portal](http://devportal.twinsprite.com/) and start making requests.

 ![image](http://developers.twinsprite.com/images/android-demo-app.png)